CGRS: Information for CGRS Fellows

 L&S CGRS Participation

-L&S Community of Graduate Research Scholars Fellows are required to participate in twice monthly programs and events throughout their graduate school enrollment.
+L&S Community of Graduate Research Scholars Fellows are required to participate in monthly programs and events throughout their graduate school enrollment.
 Continuing graduate students will also have opportunities to mentor and assist incoming L&S CGRS Fellows.

 Admissions and Funding